-As a member of UNAIDS, the Joint UN Programme on AIDS, UNFPA is assigned key roles in information and education, condom programming and strengthening the HIV/AIDs response in the context of security, uniformed services and humanitarian crises.
+As a Cosponsor of UNAIDS, UNFPA is assigned key roles in providing information and education, condom programming, and strengthening the HIV response in the context of humanitarian crises.

 Information about HIV and AIDS can be especially critical for those affected by crisis because their vulnerability may increase at the same time that traditional information networks break down.
-Refugee camps provide opportunities as well as challenges, in this regard, as education and outreach can be linked to other structured camp activities.
+Refugee camps provide opportunities in this regard, as education and outreach can be linked to other structured camp activities.

 Within UNAIDS, UNFPA is assigned the lead role in providing information and education related to HIV prevention.
 In crisis zones, the Fund uses a variety of strategies to empower displaced people with the knowledge they need to stay HIV-free.
 These include mass media campaigns, life-skills education, voluntary counselling and testing, and the creation of ‘safe spaces’ where adolescents can freely access information, services and peer support networks.
 UNFPA strongly advocates for linking HIV prevention with all other reproductive health interventions, such as maternal care.

-UNFPA programmes also promote delayed sexual initiation among young people and help prevent transmission from new or expectant mothers to their babies.
-The Fund’s advocacy to prevent sexual violence in the aftermath of humanitarian crises is another aspect of reducing vulnerability to HIV.
+UNFPA programmes additionally promote delayed sexual initiation among young people and help prevent mother-to-child transmission of HIV transmission.
+The Fund’s advocacy to prevent sexual violence in the aftermath of humanitarian crises also helps to reduce vulnerability to HIV.

 Conflicts and natural disasters increase the number of people requiring medical care.
 Pregnant women who haemorrhage during delivery, landmine victims, and countless others caught up in conflicts and natural disasters require blood transfusions.
 Blood screening is critical to ensure a safe blood supply.
 Health workers must also have the supplies to maintain universal precautions to prevent transmission from patient to patient, health worker to patient, and patient to health worker.